-Shaving accessories are not the most innovative or intriguing products in today’s technological world, but somehow, a small startup that sells razor blades through the mail has managed to reach a valuation of a billion dollars within 6 years.
-When Unilever acquired Dollar Shave Club in July, it was the largest ever acquisition of a venture-backed startup in Los Angeles.
+Shaving accessories are not the most innovative or intriguing products in today’s technological world, but somehow, a small startup that sells razor blades through the mail managed to reach a valuation of a billion dollars within 6 years.
+When Unilever acquired Dollar Shave Club in 2016, it was the largest ever acquisition of a venture-backed startup in Los Angeles.

 The idea originated in a conversation at a holiday party in 2010.
 A year later, founder Mike Dubin launched Dollar Shave Club, abbreviated DSC.

 In 2012 the company gained attention through a series of funny, offbeat YouTube ads that went viral.
 The ads were so successful that they gained 12,000 subscribers in only two days, and by the end of 2012, DSC had made over $4 million.
 Their growth continued to be exponential.
 In 2013 they made $19 million, then reached $64 million in 2014.